cwahlmann/retro-computer/README.md

 Basic-files will be stored in the directory `HOME/retrocomputer/files`.

-The application uses environtment vars for the screen-settings:
+The application uses environment variables for the screen-settings:
 ```
 WIDTH=<window-width>
 HEIGHT=<window-height>